 22 SECRETARY, RECORD KEEPING AND MEANS OF COMMUNICATION

 The Executive Committee shall appoint (and may remove) any person to act as the Secretary in accordance with the Act provided that if a Director is appointed he or she shall not be paid to act as the Secretary.
 The Secretary or a Director or another authorised person must take minutes of all proceedings and keep these in accordance with the Act.
-The Party must keep company records in accordance with the Act.
-Subject to these Articles: anything sent or supplied by or to the Party or its members or directors under these Articles may be sent or supplied in any way in which the Companies Act 2006 provides for documents or information to be sent or supplied by or to the Radical Party Ltd for the purposes of the Companies Acts and, for the avoidance of doubt, this shall include the Party sending or supplying documentation or information by making it available on a website; and any notice or documents to be sent or supplied to the members or the directors in connection with the taking of decision by the members or the directors may also be sent or supplied by the means by which the members or directors have asked to be sent or supplied with such notices or documents for the time being.
+Radical Reform must keep company records in accordance with the Act.
+Subject to these Articles: anything sent or supplied by or to Radical Reform or its members or directors under these Articles may be sent or supplied in any way in which the Companies Act 2006 provides for documents or information to be sent or supplied by or to Radical Reform Ltd for the purposes of the Companies Acts and, for the avoidance of doubt, this shall include Radical Reform sending or supplying documentation or information by making it available on a website; and any notice or documents to be sent or supplied to the members or the directors in connection with the taking of decision by the members or the directors may also be sent or supplied by the means by which the members or directors have asked to be sent or supplied with such notices or documents for the time being.

 23 AMENDMENTS TO MEMORANDUM AND ARTICLES

-The Memorandum and Articles may be altered by a resolution passed by not less than seventy five per cent of the Party Officers and Executive Members present and voting at a General Meeting provided that: the notice of the General Meeting must include notice of the resolution, setting out the terms of the alteration proposed; no amendment may be made which would have the effect of making the Party cease to be a non profit distributing organisation at law.
+The Memorandum and Articles may be altered by a resolution passed by not less than seventy five per cent of the Officers and Executive Members present and voting at a General Meeting provided that: the notice of the General Meeting must include notice of the resolution, setting out the terms of the alteration proposed; no amendment may be made which would have the effect of making Radical Reform cease to be a non profit distributing organisation at law.

 24 HONORARY OFFICERS